hardytool/server/src/assets/rules.md

        - Tipping, Chat Wheel, and Hero Taunts are all allowed in official matches.
        - All chat is always allowed for purpose of calling GG.
        - All chat during games should be civil.
-       - Continued all chat after a “no all chat” request by either team will result in a forfeit against the offending team for that game.
+       - If a team repeatedly violates the no all chat request they may be forfeited by an admin.
        - Caster all chat is still strictly prohibited at all times!
      - Teams will coin flip for choice of side/pick, winner of the flip has first choice game 1 and loser has first choice game 2.
      - Captains are required to ticket all official matches.
 If matches cannot be ticketed due to an unforeseen issue, a screenshot of the score screen must be sent to an admin within 24 hours of the match.